We like Macs, but there are some er, less desirable models in the line up- so

 15 inch models

-$3499 model is great but still only has 256GB drive- it’s $320 extra to double the drive space which is then only $300 cheaper than the high end model, but you do get the touch bar that the entry level model doesn’t have.
+$3499 model is great (now has a 6 core i7 processor!) but still only has 256GB drive- it’s $320 extra to double the drive space which is then only $300 cheaper than the high end model.

-21 inch versions- I don’t recommend any of these as they all have an older, spinning 5400rpm disk hard drive.
+I don’t recommend any of these as they all have an older, spinning 5400rpm disk hard drive.
 Really- it’s a crime against humanity to still be shipping 5400rpm drives these days.
-You’ll be paying $1599-$2199 just to be annoyed at how slow they are.
+You’ll be paying a start price of $1699-$1999 just to be annoyed at how slow they are.
 You could upgrade to an SSD but if you do that then you should just buy a 27 inch model.

-27 inch models- these all now have a retina display, so that’s good.
+these all now have a 5K retina display, so that’s good.

-Mid model is $2999 and gets a slightly better graphics processor and a 1TB fusion drive- don’t buy this model unless you at least upgrade the fusion drive- $160 to upgrade to a 256GB SSD is decent value.
+Mid model is $3099 and gets a slightly better graphics processor and a 1TB fusion drive- again don’t buy this model unless you at least upgrade the fusion drive- $160 to upgrade to a 256GB SSD is decent value.

-High end model is $3449 and you can trade the 2TB fusion drive for a 256GB SSD for FREE.
+High end model is $3549 and you can trade the 2TB fusion drive for a 512GB SSD for only $160.
 You also get a faster processor and better graphics.
 Recommended.

 RAM- if you need more RAM, please do not buy it from the Apple website.
 You will get ripped off.
 Buy the standard spec and let us install extra RAM with a lifetime warranty.
 Please note the 21 inch models cannot have their RAM upgraded after purchase- this applies to 27″ models only.